A Chinese Ghost Story: The Tsui Hark Animation

-Story
+Plot

 Tax collector Ning wanders the land with his pet dog Solid Gold grieving over his lost love Siu Lan, who dumps him for another man.
 Along the way, he runs into two monks, White Cloud and Ten Miles.
 The two Buddhist monks, who appear to be trying to purify unholy spirits and send them to the underworld, are in a rivalry with another monk, Red Beard.
 After a meeting and a hasty farewell to the departing monks, Ning continues his journey.

 Somehow, at night, Ning enters a ghost town, inhabited by many different monsters, ghouls and spirits.
 He tries to adjust himself to the street life there, but he realises that it is hard to fit in the life of the dead.
 He sees a beautiful woman named Shine in a carriage, and he falls in love with her.
 Unbeknownst to him, Shine is an agent of Madame Trunk, an evil tree spirit who devours life forces.
 Ning follows Shine and tries to make her acquaintance, but Shine at first tries selling him to Madame Trunk with the help of her friend, Butterfly.
 She eventually realises that Ning is a man who seems very different from what she thought.

 When mayhem breaks out in the ghost town, it turns chaotic.
 Ning and Shine are caught up in it, and Ning saves Shine as they jump upon the Immortal Golden Dragon Train that ferries souls to the underworld to be reborn.
 Shine suggests they hitch a ride to safety, and so they do, getting off sometime later.

 When morning arrives, Ning notices Shine is missing.
 He tries looking for her, only to realise she was hiding in his shadow under sunshine.
 She is a ghost, and any exposure to the sun will make her disappear, as she explains to Ning, and so he protects her.
 Ning sets her in his umbrella, then casts the umbrella in the water of a pond where she can survive, while he stays on land nearby and camps out.
 As they stay together, the two of them form a semi-romantic relationship.
 During their travels, Ning and Shine encounter Red Beard.
 Red Beard wants to slay Shine as it his profession, but when the group is attacked by the two monks, they flee to safety, with Red Beard's "robot" being destroyed trying to save them.
 Ning then pleads with Red Beard to not slay Shine, and Red Beard relents and promises he won't do any harm to Shine.